MarcNairn/spin_strong_symmetries_phase/README.md

 ## Decoherence-free subspaces

 A decoherence-free subspace (DFS) is a subspace of the total Hilbert space that is completely immune to environmental decoherence, where quantum states evolve unitarily despite the system being open.
-In our model, when both spin species have equal and nonzero detuning, a DFS emerges naturally.
+In our model, when both spin species have equal and nonzero detuning $\Delta$, a DFS emerges naturally.
+Similarly, in the three level system, we encounter similar features both for equal ($\Delta$) and equal and opposite ($\Delta,-\Delta$) detunings between sublevels.ö

 The presence of a DFS can be directly identified in the Liouvillian eigenvalue spectrum.
 The DFS can be immediately identified by a set of purely imaginary eigenvalues $\lambda_{\mathcal{L}} = \pm i \Delta$, corresponding to undamped oscillatory modes.
 These are traditionally independent of system size as they arise due to the symmetry of the system.